-Defending champions, Paul Dunne and Gavin Moynihan are eyeing up a repeat winning performance when the pair combine again in green, though this time on Portuguese soil, at the GolfSixes in Cascais from June 7-8.
+Defending champions, Paul Dunne and Gavin Moynihan are eyeing up a repeat winning performance when the pair combine again in green this week at the GolfSixes in Cascais from June 7-8.

 Team Ireland emerged victorious in the second edition of GolfSixes last year at the Centurion Golf Club when Dunne and Moynihan triumphed over the French pairing of Mike Lorenzo-Vera and Romain Wattel in a dramatic finale.